 NATIONAL ANIMALS AROUND THE WORLD

 The most exciting part about travelling (besides the beautiful beaches) is having the opportunity to experience something new, right?
 Many countries symbolise their culture and heritage by honouring a particular animal, but if you haven't been lucky enough to see one for yourself, we've rounded up some of the more unusual national animals around the world.
 After all, why shouldn't we love a Marten?
-Once you've set sights on these furry friends, we're sure you'll be packing your suitacse to visit them for real!
+Once you've set sights on these furry friends, we're sure you'll be packing your suitcase to visit them for real!

 Meet Marten!
+The national animal of Croatia.
 These little guys are extremely cute and look (to us) like a cross between a ferret and a small kitten - fluffy and rather innocent looking!
 Don’t let their furry faces fool you though, a Marten once ran onto a football pitch in Switzerland and bit one of the players after he tried to pick him up!
 But, as long as you don’t try to touch them they truly are wonderful creatures.
 In the Middle Ages the animal's fur was incredibly valuable and often used as a form of payment but, thankfully, Croatia now looks after its Martens.

 DOLPHIN / PHOENIX